Azure/azure-powershell/src/RedisCache/RedisCache/help/Set-AzRedisCache.md

           Tag                : {}
           Zone               : []
 ```
 This command increases or decreases the memory size of your redis instance.
-This will work for all type of caches (Basic, Standard or Premium)

 ```
 PS C:\>Set-AzRedisCache -Name "MyCache" -Size "P1" -Sku "Premium"